DanyilBohdan/TestProjectHibernate/README.md

-## Hibernate homework
+## Hibernate

-Based on example 5:
-You need to create CRUD service with Entities, DTO, Assemblers, Repositories.
+Created CRUD service with Entities, DTO, Assemblers, Repositories.

-1. Use your domain model.
-2. Use UUID as identifiers.

-3. Required relationships:
+Relationships:
    Bidirectional  One-To-Many (Like in Tourist <--> Journey) Unidirectional Many-To-One (Like in Journey <-- Country)

-4. There should be Integrational Tests for each operation: Create, Read, Update, Delete
+Created Tests for each operation: Create, Read, Update, Delete